m3nu/talks/graphql.md

 ### Implementations
 - Graphene is the default for Django
-- Apollo is the default JavaScript client, but alternative are available.
+- Apollo is the default JavaScript client, but alternatives are available.
 ]
 ---
 name: inverse